 Simply put: AnalystNotes offers the best value and the best product available to help you pass your exams.

 Subject 10.
 Defined Contribution and Defined Benefit Pension Plans PDF Download

 A pension plan provides benefits to retirees for services provided during employment.
 A pension fund is often used as an intermediary to satisfy the employer's pension obligations.
 Pension fund assets need to be invested to meet the needs of the retirees.

-There are two types of pension plans: defined-benefit plans and defined-contribution plans.
+There are two types of pension plans.

 Defined Contribution Plans

 In a defined contribution plan, the employer agrees to contribute a certain sum each period based on a formula.
 This formula may consider such factors as age, length of employee service, employer's profits, and compensation level.
 Only the employer's contribution is defined; no promise is made regarding the ultimate benefits paid out to the employees.